muxa92/Scrap2Tools/Readme.md

 * Magnets
 * Star Fragments

+Also, this tool have a posibility to calculate amount of merges to reach some level

-To see it in action: https://jugh3ad.github.io/StarCalc/
+To see it in action: https://muxa92.github.io/Scrap2Tools/